OpenNebula/docs/source/advanced_administration/application_insight/onegate_usage.rst

 Performing actions on a VM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 One of the following actions can be performed in any of the Virtual Machines of the Service.
-Again, if no VM ID is provided as argument, the action will be performed on the current Virtual Machine.

 * ``onegate vm resume``: Resumes the execution of the a saved VM.
 Valid states: STOPPED, SUSPENDED, UNDEPLOYED, POWEROFF
 * ``onegate vm stop``: Stops a running VM.
 The VM state is saved and transferred back to the front-end along with the disk files.
 Valid states: RUNNING